narencachy/aks-quickstart/README.md

 All deployments are done using the "declarative" approach - read more here: <https://kubernetes.io/docs/concepts/overview/object-management-kubectl/declarative-config/>

 After creating the cluster,  we will deploy a simple Go Web app as a DaemonSet.
-This will create an Azure Public IP address and and an Azure Load Balancer.
+This will create an Azure Public IP address and and a public Azure Load Balancer.
 We will also use kubectl exec to execute commands on a running container, including an interactive bash shell.

 Next, we will deploy a backend service based on the standard Redis Docker container, demonstrating how to connect to containers in the cluster via port forwarding.

 Next we will deploy the web front end (frontend) which uses the Redis backend to count votes.
 This will automatically create an Azure Public IP address and reconfigure the Azure Load Balancer.

-Next we will scale the cluster from one node to three nodes.
-This will cause the Go Web App (webapp) to create 3 instances as one instance per node is the default for DaemonSets.
-The other services will not change.
-This step is optional.

 Next we will install Helm onto the cluster and use a Helm Chart to deploy a Redis cluster.
 We will modify the web app to use the new cluster and delete the original backend deployment.

+Next we will create a web app that uses a private load balancer and setup Azure Application Gateway to provide HTTPS offloading.

 Lastly, we'll delete everything.

-The walk through takes about 45 minutes.
+The full walk through takes about 90 minutes.

+## The screen shots are out of date

+The screen shots are out of date with the walkthrough and need to be updated.
+Feel free to create a PR :)

 ## Prerequisites